Prions Contaminating Food, Water Supplies

 The U.S. Environmental Protection Agency (EPA) confirmed that prions are in sewage and that there is no way to stop them.
 As such, the EPA has never issued guidance on prion management within wastewater treatment plants.
 Thanks to the mismanagement of infectious waste, including sewage, the animal world is contracting prion disease from humans.
 They also are passing it among themselves via their own bodily fluids.

-In 2018, after years of pressure from this advocate and others, the EPA admitted that its risk assessments on biosolids were incomplete.
+In 2018, after decades of fraud and disinformation, the EPA admitted that its risk assessments on biosolids applied to land were incomplete.
+It backed away from the risk assessment, which makes the practice illegal.
 Unfortunately, tons of biosolids are still dumped on land every day in the U.S. and beyond because of the EPA’s fraudulent risk assessment on biosolids.
 The risk assessments on reclaimed wastewater have the same problem, but that practice also continues.

 Unfortunately, most of this infectious waste is recycled as fertilizer on farms, ranches, gardens, parks, golf courses and school grounds where the prions and other pathogens can kill again.
 The wastewater also is being reclaimed and reused.
 It’s contaminating food and water supplies with deadly prions now.
 It’s been going on for years.

 The global prion pandemic has been spreading from humans to wildlife and livestock through human waste streams.
 The dumping of human sewage, also known as biosolids, has contributed to chronic wasting disease (CWD) and mad cow disease around the world.